-You can reset your password using your email or mobile phone.
+You can reset your password using your username (this will either be your email address or mobile phone number).
 When you do, make sure you keep it for future reference.

 Bear in mind, FETCH uses your PPS number to identify you - so although you might be able to set up a second account - it won't work properly.

 If you're still stuck, contact our Admissions team on 066-714 96 96

 For employment-focused courses, you must be aged 16 or older.
 You need a minimum of three years of post-primary education or a Junior Certificate.
 Some employment-focused courses require a Leaving Certificate or that you are aged 18 or 21 years old on application.
 Check each course page for further details.